-The main symptom is the almost constant presence of worry or tension,even when there is little or no cause.
-Worries seem to float from one problem to another, such as family or relationship problems, work issues, money, health, and other problems.
+The main symptom is frequent worry or tension for at least six months,even when there is little or no clear cause.
+Worries seem to float from one problem to another.
+Problems may involvefamily, other relationships, work, school,money, and health.

-- Problems falling or staying asleep, and sleep that is often restless and unsatisfying
+- Problems falling or staying asleep,or sleep that is restless and unsatisfying

 Exams and Tests

-- Understand and gain control of your distorted views of life stressors, such as other people's behavior or life events.
+- Understand and gain control of distorted views of stressors, such as other people's behavior or life events.

 - Manage stress and relax when symptoms occur.

-- Avoid thinking that minor worries will develop into very bad problems.
+- Avoid thinking that minor problems will develop into terrible ones.